noahgibbs/rails/guides/source/deploy_performance_tuning.md

 Your load testing program will usually support warmup requests.
 You can also run it more than once and throw away the first set of times.

 You have enough warmup requests when increasing the number does not significantly change your result.
 [The theory behind this can be complicated](https://arxiv.org/abs/1602.00602) but most common situations are straightforward: test several times with different amounts of warmup.
 See how many warmup iterations are needed before the results stay roughly the same.

+Very long warmup can be useful for testing memory fragmentation and other issues that happen only after many requests.

 ### Which Requests